 All foster caregivers, regardless of who they foster and who they foster for are entitled to support, advocacy and guidance when issues or concerns arise about their foster home and the care they provide.

-The BCFPA has received provincial MCFD funding to provide expanded support, advocacy and mediation services for all foster families across British Columbia.
+The BCFPA is funded to provide expanded support, advocacy and mediation services for all foster families across British Columbia.
 These services will complement the support services offered by the foster parent support agency contractors in the Service Delivery Areas.
 BCFPA’s Fostering Solutions Program service differs from supports provided by the contracted agencies.
-Whereas contracted agencies provide a myriad of services to the community including basic support for common needs of foster parents such as taking notes in a meeting or talking through a contract concern, they do not provide advocacy or have permission to speak on behalf of foster parents.
+Whereas contracted agencies provide a myriad of services to the community including support for common needs of foster parents.
+BCFPA works with foster parents, MCFD, and Indigenous Child and Family Service Agency teams across the province to find solutions to complex issues.

 The Ministry and BCFPA recognize the need for a new approach to help address the current challenges with retention and reducing the loss of new foster caregivers.
 The systemic issues that lead to the loss of foster parents are mitigated by working in partnership and applying a solutions-focused perspective.

 Through our Fostering Solutions Program, BCFPA provides direct advocacy and support for foster caregivers who encounter challenges with placements.
-We also provide training to interested foster parent community members across the province.
-Our direct advocacy activities include working with foster parents and Ministry staff to assist in the resolution of complex support situations such as:
+Our direct advocacy activities include working with foster parents, ministry, and Indigenous agency staff to assist in the resolution of complex support situations such as:

 - Investigations and quality of care